dongshins/ekcd-ontology/README.md

 ## Interpretive assertion and utterance modeling

-Version 1.1.2 adds a compact modeling layer for cases where cultural heritage data requires interpretive statements rather than strict identity claims. `ekcd:InterpretiveAssertion` can be used to record the subject, predicate, object, evidence, and confidence level of an interpreted relation.
+Since v1.1.2, EKCD has included a compact modeling layer for cases where cultural heritage data requires interpretive statements rather than strict identity claims.
+ `ekcd:InterpretiveAssertion` can be used to record the subject, predicate, object, evidence, and confidence level of an interpreted relation.

 For utterance-centered historical modeling, EKCD adds `ekcd:Utterance` and its subclasses `ekcd:RoyalUtterance`, `ekcd:RoyalCommand`, and `ekcd:RetrospectiveUtterance`.
 These classes support the modeling of recorded statements, commands, declarations, and retrospective framings as event-like units in historical knowledge graphs.